Eli-mas/writings/README.md

 Miscallaneous writings of mine relevant to CS or programming.

-The SQLi (SQL injection) is an attempt at a fairly comprehensive survey paper on the state of SQLi injection countermeasures in the literature.
-At the recommendation of a senior Cisco engineer, The plan is to submit this to ACM Transactions on Database Systems after I submit articles associted with my [astrophysical research project](https://github.com/Eli-mas/ResearchProject-RamPressure-EM-JK).
+The SQLi (SQL injection) is an attempt at a fairly comprehensive survey paper on the state of SQLi countermeasures in the literature.
+At the recommendation of a principal Cisco engineer, the plan is to submit this to ACM Transactions on Database Systems after I submit articles associated with my [astrophysical research project](https://github.com/Eli-mas/ResearchProject-RamPressure-EM-JK).

 Other things here are problems that I explored for interest in my spare time or technical guides, which I will put up on a separate website/blog when I decide which hosting service to use.